 Many managers find the transition from staff member to manager to be the most challenging of their career.
 Moving from being a team member or a technical expert, to working through others, requires a major shift in perspective.
 Different skills and behaviours are needed for a manager’s job.

 The VPSC developed has developed resources to support public sector managers.

 Welcome to management helps Victorian public sector managers be successful in their job.
 The guide helps them:

 - understand what the ‘manager’ component of their job entails

 - learn more about their strengths and weaknesses as a manager

 - identify their skill gaps

 - set their priorities for building knowledge or learning new skills.

-The Great Manager, Great Results suite of resources includes materials for those working in the Victorian public sector.
+Leading in the public sector includes materials for those working in the Victorian public sector.
 It is also suited to individuals and organisations that design and deliver development activities for Victorian public sector managers.

 A dispersed team is one in which a manager and their direct reports do not work in the same physical location for a significant period of time.
 A dispersed team is created when one or more direct reports works on a regular basis for an entire working week: